There are so many great opportunities and people at Harvard that it can be hard to know what to say “yes” to.

 Relationships: have a date night with my partner every week.

 Check out the Time Management page for more guidance on managing your goals.

 Once you have set your priorities, follow them with intention.
 The reason for identifying your priorities is to save time and resources for the things that matter to you.
 The next step is to make conscious choices so you can achieve your goals – both short-term and long-term goals.

 When you are presented with an opportunity,

-· Before saying yes, make sure you have the time and resources to deliver on your promise.
-Check out the Time Management page for help with mapping out your other commitments to determine if you have time to accomplish anything else.
+- Before saying yes, make sure you have the time and resources to deliver on your promise.
+Check out the Scheduling Time page for help with mapping out your other commitments to determine if you have time to accomplish anything else.